Bouyancy Aid - Equipment

 The BA is a Kokatat MS Fit.
 Although marketed as being designed for women, it's unisex.

-The radio and knife leashes are on clips so they can be easily removed as necessary.
-The knife is never used as a utility knife so it is guaranteed to always be sharp and the leash is adjustable for length.
 Some people feel that having a knife on a leash is unsafe - the argument being that if you are being tossed around in the water with an open knife swinging on a leash then you're likely to get injured.
 I suggest you make your own choice as to whether to leash or not.
-I also carry another folding knife in my kit for everyday use in camp.
+I also carry another folding knife in my kit for everyday use.

 Mike Buckley - April 2008